jwdunn1/testcase/README.md

 ![Test results](images/Figure2.png?raw=true)<br>
 Figure 2: Example results from the test script.

+##

 ![Test trajectory](images/Figure3.png?raw=true)<br>
 Figure 3: Overhead view of test trajectory (gray line), flight path (dashed blue), start (green), goal (red).
 The light gray area is a 2-meter lateral tolerance.

+##

 ![Test trajectory](images/Figure4.png?raw=true)<br>
 Figure 4: Horizontal and vertical error metrics from a successful flight

 The NonlinearController class can operate with the default controls_flyer.py script, or with the controls_flyer-TEST.py script.
-The test version improves performance by slowing the attitude and position controllers to 20 Hz.
+The `TEST` version improves performance by slowing the attitude and position controllers to 20 Hz.
 A comparison sequence of 20 successful runs of each script is plotted in Figure 5 and demonstrates vertical error reduction by 31.5% (blue) and horizontal error reduction by 2.3% (red).
-The test version also includes alternative trajectories useful for tuning the control gains.
+The `TEST` version also includes alternative trajectories useful for tuning the control gains.
 A hover stability test indicates the Unity simulator contains a GPS noise radius less than 0.25 meter.

 ![Python test runs](images/Figure5.png?raw=true)<br>
 Figure 5: Error metrics from 40 successful flights, comparing the default script (dashed) with reduced rate script (solid).
 Lower values are better.

 ##
 ### 08 C++ controller flight performance
 The C++ controller successfully follows the provided test trajectory and passes (numerically and visually) all scenarios.
+See Figures 6-11 below.

 In each scenario, the drone looks stable and performs the required task.
 The controller is able to handle the non-linearities of scenario 4 (all three drones in the scenario perform their required tasks with the same control gains).
 The control gains were discovered manually through trial and error, finding workable ranges and setting to mid-points, except yaw gain which is intentionally set to a lower value for higher stability.

 ![Passing all scenarios](images/Figure6.png?raw=true)<br>
 Figure 6: Metrics from successful scenarios (note all are `PASS`)

+##

 ![Scenario 1](images/Figure7.png?raw=true)<br>
 Figure 7: Scenario 1 - tuning mass to hover for at least 0.8 seconds

+##

 ![Scenario 2](images/Figure8.png?raw=true)<br>
 Figure 8: Scenario 2 - stabilize the rotational motion and bring the vehicle back to level attitude

+##

 ![Scenario 3](images/Figure9.png?raw=true)<br>
 Figure 9: Scenario 3 - move to a destination (yellow yaws in flight)

+##

 ![Scenario 4](images/Figure10.png?raw=true)<br>
 Figure 10: Scenario 4 - nonidealities and robustness (red: overweight, orange: ideal, green: shifted mass)

+##

 ![Scenario 5](images/Figure11.png?raw=true)<br>
 Figure 11: Scenario 5 - trajectory following (red: no feed-forward, orange: with feed-forward)